 Online master's program jumps in rankings

-The online Master of Learning Technologies program in the College of Education and Human Ecology shot up to No. 38 in the U.S. News and World Report rankings among best online graduate programs in educational technology for 2020.
+The online Master of Learning Technologies program in the College of Education and Human Ecology climbed to No. 20 in the U.S. News and World Report rankings for 2021.
+It improved in reputation among the "Best Online Graduate Education Programs" for the last two years.

-The three-year-old program provides students with the professional expertise to support learning with technology in education, corporate, nonprofit, government settings and more.
+The four-year-old program provides students with the professional expertise to support learning with technology in education, corporate, nonprofit, government settings and more.

 The streamlined curriculum is tailored for part-time and full-time students.